 GOVERNMENT-WIDE FINANCIAL ANALYSIS

-Under the government-wide methodology, the Corporation showed an increase to its net position.
-Revenues exceeded expenses by about \$1,975,000 which then reduced the deficit in the net position from the beginning of the year.
+Under the government-wide methodology, the Corporation showed an increase in its net position.
+Revenues exceeded expenses by \$2,919,857 which then reduced the deficit in the net position from the beginning of the year.

 Budget